mrs-brubotics/droneswarm_brubotics/README.md

   * ROS toolbox
   * TODO add all toolboxes

   In order to be able run the Matlab scripts that generate plots based on custom ctu mrs and/or brubotics ROS messages, first run the corresponding section of the script ```~/workspace/src/droneswarm_brubotics/useful_files/matlab/custom_msgs.m``` and perform the resulting Matlab instructions.
 Don't forget to include the ```matlab_msg_gen_ros1``` folder into the matlab path.
+Do this each time you reinstall droneswarm_brubotics.

 * Build the documentation_brubotics package as described [here](https://github.com/mrs-brubotics/documentation_brubotics).